imineev/helidon-tutorial/README.md

 ### Step 8: Connect the services

-In this example MP application will call the SE application's service.
+In this example MP application will call the SE application's service.We will use a JAX-RS client to connect from our MP service to the SE service.

 Add `WebTarget` to the `GreetResource` of the MP application:
 ```java